dhicks/chlorpyrifos/paper.md

 Because of this evidence of harm and continued widespread use, chlorpyrifos is a significant topic of regulatory controversy.
 In 2007 the environmental organizations Pesticide Action Network North America (PANNA) and Natural Resources Defense Council (NRDC) filed a petition with US EPA, calling on the agency to revoke all tolerances for chlorpyrifos, effectively banning it.
 In 2017, US EPA rejected this petition [@USEPAChlorpyrifosOrderDenying2017].
 In 2018, Hawai'i and and California both proposed state-level restrictions on use of the chemical.
 Hawai'i's complete ban comes into effect in 2023, with greater restrictions beginning in 2019 [@Hawaiibanpesticides].
 California proposed classifying chlorpyrifos as a toxic air contaminant and prohibiting aerial applications [@GreenwireCalifrecommendsrestrictions2018], though as of this writing these proposed restrictions have not been adopted.

 This paper reports an distributional environmental justice (dEJ) analysis of chlorpyrifos use in California's Central Valley.
 A dEJ analysis examines the way the distribution of environmental risks intersect with race, ethnicity, class, gender, and other systems of structural oppression.
 Since the landmark report "Toxic Wastes and Race in the United States"  [@CommissionforRacialJusticeToxicWastesRace1987], a significant dEJ scholarly literature has emerged, documenting numerous inequitable distributions of multiple forms of environmental hazards [@PulidoEnvironmentalismEconomicJustice1996; @Shrader-FrechetteEnvironmentaljusticecreating2002; @BrownToxicExposuresContested2007; @MohaiEnvironmentalJustice2009; @OttingerTechnoscienceenvironmentaljustice2011; @TaylorToxiccommunitiesenvironmental2014].
+Specifically, this study asks to what degree community demographic characteristics — including but not limited to race, ethnicity, class, gender, and age — are associated with increased (or decreased) potential exposure to chlorpyrifos.

-This study uses spatial regression modeling to examine the distribution of chlorpyrifos use across California's Central Valley.
+This study uses spatial regression techniques to examine the distribution of chlorpyrifos use across California's Central Valley.
 While spatial methods are frequently used in dEJ analysis, they are often not statistically sophisticated [@MohaiEnvironmentalJustice2009; @ChakrabortyRevisitingToblerFirst2011], making them vulnerable to technical criticism [@OreskesMerchantsDoubtHow2011; @SteelEnvironmentalJusticeValues2012], which can limit their effectiveness as tools for policy change or legal remediation.

 It is important to recognize that environmental justice issues are not exhausted by the distribution of environmental hazards.  @SchlosbergDefiningEnvironmentalJustice2007, drawing on previous work by @YoungJusticePoliticsDifference1990 and @Shrader-FrechetteEnvironmentaljusticecreating2002, argues that environmental justice also includes procedural justice and appropriate recognition and respect for community identity.
 For example, racialized communities that are outside of an administrative district — and so formally excluded from land-use decisions within the district — might be exposed to pollution emitted as a result of those land-use decisions [@LondonStruggleWaterJustice2018]; this is a form of procedural injustice.
 Or, communities' claims and arguments might be ignored because they are racialized or lack formal scientific credentials [@OttingerBucketsResistanceStandards2010].
 This is an example of misrecognition and disrespect.